 Okay, finally!
-Here is the promised (though delayed) Raven Cycle book chat.
-It will include the things that I have withheld as I raved about this series (here and here and here) to ensure a spoiler free experience for The Raven Cycle newbies.
+Here is the promised (though delayed) Raven Cycle book discussion.
+It will include the things that I have withheld as I raved about this series (here , here and here) to ensure a spoiler free experience for The Raven Cycle newbies.

 If you haven’t read this series, or even the final book, I want you to know that this post will include spoilers.
 If that is okay with you – read on.
 Else I would urge you to check out this post, which is my spoiler free series review of The Raven Cycle, and also includes my non-spolier-y thoughts about the finale – The Raven King.

 SPOILERS AHEAD.
 YOU’VE BEEN WARNED!

 Here is the thing – as I mentioned in my spoiler free series review – I always knew that this was the kind of book series that doesn’t spoon feed you anything.
 It leaves you with questions, half baked theories, and possibilities.

 And that is exactly how I felt when this series wrapped up.
 I have questions, and theories, and more questions, which is fine, but I really needed some closure.

 There are so many different areas which were left open, that I don’t even know where to begin, but let me take on one thing at a time.

 I will start with Gansey and Blue.
 I really wanted to see a little more into their future (I mean outside of the road trip with Henry, which was okay, but I really did not care about that – at all).
 And when I say future, I don’t really mean months and years into the future – just some more scenes involving just those two would have been completely okay.

 I basically wanted to see their relationship/dynamic unfolding, to see more of them as a regular couple, I guess, without the dagger of the fatal kiss hanging over them.
 Speaking of which..I am sure that one more kiss wouldn’t have hurt!